Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 In summary, hair breakage is often the result of a combination of factors that compromise the integrity of the hair fiber.

-2. Dry hair and associated issues
+2. Dry hair and associated problem

 Dry hair lacks sebum, which makes it more vulnerable to external aggressions.
 It then becomes brittle and prone to split ends.
 Regular hydration and appropriate care are essential to maintain its health.